luezoidtechnologies/laravel-core/readme.md

 You can pass query param **perpage=5** (to limit the per page size).
 Similarly, the **page=2** will grab the results of page 2.

+For ordering the data sets by a particular column, just send query param key `orderby` with the name of column & a separate key `order` with value `ASC` for Acsending (or) `DESC` for sorting in descending order.
+By default, results are sorted in descending order.

-Paginating the results has never been so easy before :)
+Paginating & Ordering the results has never been so easy before :)
-> Note: Any GET(index) route retrieving results from a Repository (eg.[MinionRepository](src/examples/Repositories/MinionRepository.php "MinionRepository")) extending `\Luezoid\Laravelcore\Repositories\EloquentBaseRepository::getAll()` is all ready with such pagination.
-Make sure to use this pre-built feature & save time for manually implementing pagination & grab a pint of beer to chill.
+> Note: Any GET(index) route retrieving results from a Repository (eg.[MinionRepository](src/examples/Repositories/MinionRepository.php "MinionRepository")) extending `\Luezoid\Laravelcore\Repositories\EloquentBaseRepository::getAll()` is all ready with such pagination & ordering.
+Make sure to use this pre-built feature & save time for manually implementing these features for every endpoint & grab a pint of beer to chill.

 ## 5. Relationship's data
 Let's assume each **Minion** leads a mission operated by **Gru** i.e. there is one-to-one relationship exists between Minion & Missions.
 See the `missions` table migrations([1](examples/migrations/2020_04_25_193714_create_missions_table.php),[2](examples/migrations/2020_04_25_193715_add_foreign_keys_to_missions_table.php)) and Model [`Mission`](examples/Models/Mission.php).
 To retrieve the leading mission by each Minion in GET requests(index & show), just add the relationship name in the [`MinionController`](/examples/Controllers/MinionController.php) properties as follows: